Vikkanda/C-Projects/A2/bug-report.md

 6. **What is the take-away message from this bug?**

-The main take away message from this message is to note that elements have to be declared if multiple variables are to be defined.
-This is not the case for vectors has they are not fixed.
-In the future I may consider initiating a vector variable, however the course I have chosen in this case by not declaring is the best course of action.
+The main take away message is to note that elements have to be declared if multiple variables are defined.
+This is not the case for vectors as they are not fixed.
+In the future I may consider initiating a vector variable, however the course of action I have chosen in this case by not declaring is the best path.

 ---
 # Bug 2